Abhinna-Sundar/Project-Assignments/README.md

 # Project-Assignments
 The Krittika Summer Project Assignments.
-It was done in my leisure time and I learnt new algorithms related to Astrophysical processes.
-The files contain the assignments and the tutorials.
+It was done in during April-May 2020, where I learnt new algorithms related to Astrophysical processes.
+The files contain the assignments and the tutorials solutions.